 Born and raised in Jasper, Indiana, Alexandra realized a love for all things arts-related at an early age and vowed to make that passion a career.
 She earned her B.A. in Art History and English Literature from DePauw University in 2013, her M.A. in Arts Administration from the Savannah College of Art and Design in 2015, and a certificate in Museum Studies from the School of Professional Studies at Northwestern University in 2019.

 For the last several years, Alexandra has been a part of a small volunteer working group: the Putnam County Mural Project.
 This group has been responsible for creating and producing Putnam County murals, including the largest in the state of Indiana back in 2019.
 They are currently working towards the production of a mural festival to take place in fall of 2022, including a matching grant funding campaign to raise over $100,000-check out more details here!

-Additionally, since 2016, Alexandra has held volunteer positions on the Alumnae Advisory Council for the Indiana Epsilon chapter of Pi Beta Phi, holding the Chair position since fall of 2018.
+Additionally, since 2016, Alexandra has held volunteer positions on the Alumnae Advisory Council for the Indiana Epsilon chapter of Pi Beta Phi, holding the Chair position from 2018-2023.
 Ring ching!

 Teaching interests include curatorial practices, arts administration, museum studies, and object-based teaching and learning.